Dubai: Geography

 The flat sandy desert gives way to the Western Hajar Mountains, which run alongside Dubai's border with Oman at Hatta.
 The Western Hajar chain has an arid, jagged, and shattered landscape, whose mountains rise to about 1300 m in some places.
-Dubai has no natural river bodies or oases, but it does have a natural inlet, Dubai Creek, which has been dredged to make it deep enough for large vessels to pass through.
+Dubai has no natural rivers or oases, but it does have a natural inlet, Dubai Creek, which has been dredged to allow large vessels to pass.
 Dubai also has multiple gorges and waterholes dotting the base of the Western Al Hajar mountains.
 A vast sea of dunes covers much of southern Dubai and leads into the desert known as The Empty Quarter.
-Seismically, Dubai is in a very stable zone—the nearest seismic fault line, the Zagros Fault, is 200 km from the UAE and unlikely to have any seismic impact on Dubai.
+Seismically, Dubai is in a very stable zone—the nearest seismic fault line, the Zagros Fault, is 200 km from the UAE and unlikely to affect Dubai.
 Experts also say the probability of a tsunami in the region is minimal because the Persian Gulf waters are not deep enough to trigger one.

 The sandy desert surrounding the city supports wild grasses and occasional date palms.
-Desert hyacinths grow in the sabkha plains east of the city, while acacia and ghaf trees grow in the flat plains within the proximity of the Western Al Hajar mountains.
-Several Indigenous trees such as the date palm and neem as well as imported trees such as the eucalyptus and jacaranda grow in Dubai's natural parks.
+Desert hyacinths grow in the sabkha plains east of the city.
+In contrast, acacia and ghaf trees grow in the flat plains within the proximity of the Western Al Hajar mountains.
+Several Indigenous trees, such as the date palm and neem, as well as imported trees, such as the eucalyptus and jacaranda, grow in Dubai's natural parks.
 The MacQueen's bustard, striped hyena, caracal, desert fox, falcon, and Arabian oryx are common in Dubai's desert.
 Dubai is on the migration path between Europe, Asia, and Africa, and more than 320 migratory bird species pass through it in spring and autumn.
-The waters of Dubai are home to more than 300 species of fish, including the hammour.
-Marine life off the Dubai coast includes tropical fish, jellyfish, coral, dugong, dolphins, whales, and sharks.
+The waters of Dubai are home to more than 300 fish species, including the hammour.
+Marine life off the coast of Dubai includes tropical fish, jellyfish, coral, dugong, dolphins, whales, and sharks.
 Various types of turtles are also found in the area, including the hawksbill turtle and green turtle, which are listed as endangered species.